 It’s more difficult to get your stories out there and known however.
 Many literary agents love to accept writers that already have a name for themselves like if the writer has published before or has an online audience.
 This is helpful for the agent because they know published authors have more of a chance to do well than authors who haven’t published yet.
 This factor is intimidating to say the least.

 However, there are a few ways to publish before getting an agent to publish your book.

-Some online magazines will publish short stories from unknown writers.
-These are scarce and hard to find sometimes, but they are great to get your name out there.
+Some magazines and journals will publish short stories from unknown writers.
+These are hard to find sometimes, but they are great to get your name out there.
 Most of them—for what I’ve seen—do not require a reading fee.
-Depending on how popular the magazine is, depends on how difficult it is to publish with them.